hplp/2025-fpga-design-projects-fpga-horizon/README.md

 **Assigned to:** Vishnu
 - Optimize clock domains, pipeline latency, and resource usage
 - Collect power estimates, maximum frequency, and utilization stats
-- Write the final report, README, and prepare the demo video

 ---